tfatykhov/local-wink-node-red/docker/readme.md

 	once completed, open your browser and navigate to http://your_rpi_ip_address:9000 . you should see portainer.io UI
 2. navigate to home directory cd /home/pirate
-3. create a folder where you will keep settings.js and name it "settings" `mkdir settings`
+3. create a folder where you will keep settings.js and name it "settings"<br>
+        `mkdir settings`
-4. create a folder where you will keep your node red flows and name it "flows" `mkdir flows`
+4. create a folder where you will keep your node red flows and name it "flows"<br>
+        `mkdir flows`
-5. create a folder where you will keep your couchDB database and name it "couchDB" `mkdir couchDB`
+5. create a folder where you will keep your couchDB database and name it "couchDB"<br>
+        `mkdir couchDB`
 5  get settings.js from https://github.com/tfatykhov/local-wink-node-red/blob/master/docker/settings.js and copy settings.js (after you put your details) to /home/pirate/settings folder.
 	You can copy some stuff from your current settings.js but make sure you do not overwrite things as there are some changes.